 Review by Mr. Paws😽

-In 1947’s Dancing with Crime, young cabbie Ted Peters (Richard Attenborough) and his fiancee, Joy (Sheila Sim), take it unto themselves to investigate the murder of their childhood friend, Dave, at the hands of a local ganster/nightclub owner.
-Formulaic but fun, the film is mostly noteworthy for featuring Attenborough in an early starring role.
+In 1947’s Dancing with Crime, young cabbie Ted Peters (Richard Attenborough) and his fiancee, Joy (Sheila Sim), take it unto themselves to investigate the murder of their childhood friend, Dave, at the hands of a local gangster/nightclub owner.
+Formulaic but fun, the film is most noteworthy for featuring Attenborough in an early starring role.
 However, it’s Barry K. Barnes who steals the show as a cold-blooded, slightly sadistic mob enforcer.
 You might want to watch it with subtitles, though.
 The dialogue is loaded with very British slang and dialect.